potassco/clorm/docs/index.rst

 When integrating an ASP program into a larger application a typical requirement is to model the problem domain as a statically written ASP program, but then to generate problem instances and process the results dynamically.
-ClORM makes this integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.
+Clorm makes this integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.